-a good safety and tolerability profile in humans.
-The compound demonstrated good pharmacokinetic properties with rapid uptake in the body.
-In addition, ACD856 readily crossed the blood-brain barrier and could be measured in the cerebrospinal fluid; these important data support further clinical development work.
+in the body.
+In addition, ACD856 easily crosses the blood-brain barrier and can be measured in the spinal fluid; these important data support further clinical development work.
 Moreover, in September 2022 the company reported new EEG results from a planned exploratory analysis in the MAD study, which showed that ACD856 not only reaches the CNS, but also activates neuronal pathways in the brain, of relevance to both cognition and depression.

-ACD857 is in the research phase and also has the primary indication of cognitive dysfunction/Alzheimer's disease.
-At the end of 2020, the drug candidate entered into the next development phase, which aims to assess the preclinical safety profile before clinical trials can begin.
+ACD857 is in the preclinical phase and also has the primary indication of cognitive dysfunction/Alzheimer's disease.
+The drug candidate is in a development phase aimed at assessing the preclinical safety profile before clinical trials can begin.

-New preclinical data within the NeuroRestore platform presented in January 2022 also show positive effects on mitochondrial function, which is disturbed in neurodegenerative diseases such as Alzheimer's.
-In the summer and fall of 2022, the studies were complemented by additional data concerning the neuroprotective, regenerative and long-term effects of ACD856.
+New preclinical data within the NeuroRestore platform have also shown potential disease-modifying properties in this class of compounds.
+The findings show that both neurotrophins, NGF and BDNF, play important roles in retaining normal function and development in nerve cells, as well as in protecting them from damage, known as neuroprotective effects.
+Nerve cell death clearly correlates with functional impairment in Alzheimer's patients and no drugs with these protective effects are currently available on the market.
+The preclinical studies indicate that treatment with the compound ACD856 results in increased survival for the nerve cells.
+In 2022 and 2023, the studies were complemented by additional data concerning the neuroprotective, regenerative and long-term effects of ACD856.
 Moreover, data show that ACD856 increases the quantity of a specific protein that plays a key role in communication between nerve cells, which is severely affected in the disease.
-These important data, which further strengthen the potential of NeuroRestore as a diseasemodifying treatment, have been presented at a number of scientific conferences during the year - most recently at the major international CTAD Alzheimer's conference in late November 2022.
+These important data, which highlight the potential of NeuroRestore as both a memory-improving and disease-modifying treatment, have been presented at a number of scientific conferences over the past two years.